-2.12 Serial line connection
+3.12.
+Serial line connection

 The HPD drive serial line can be configured as RS-422 or RS-485 depending on the connection.
-In both cases termination resistors must be used (150 Ω).
+In both cases termination resistors must be used (150 $\Omega$ ).
 Where more than one HPD drive is connected to the bus the final node must be terminated as shown below.
 The two cases are illustrated in the following diagrams.

-2.13 Braking resistor
+3.13.
+Braking resistor

 HPD drives are equipped with an integrated braking resistor.
-The effective use of the braking resistor can be checked by monitoring the value of parameter Pr37, which is expressed as a percentage.
 If you intend to dissipate more power, use an external braking resistor.
 To connect up the system (which must be carried out in conditions of complete safety) disconnect the jumper between terminals 9 and 10 of terminal board X4; connect one end of the resistor to terminal 9 and the other to terminal 11on X4.
-The external resistor value must be 40 ohm and a thermal magnetic circuit breaker must be installed between resistor and drive.
-The minimum wire size for the connection is 4 mm2; the connection cables should be as short as possible and, in any event, no longer than 3 metres.
+The external resistor value must be 40 ohm for HPD2N, HPD5N, HPD8N and HPD16N, 27 ohm for HPD20N and HPD24N, and a thermal magnetic circuit breaker must be installed between resistor and drive.
+The minimum wire size for the connection is 4 mm; the connection cables should be as short as possible and, in any event, no longer than 3 metres.

-2.14 Backup
+3.14.
+Backup